quinnkeast/design-principles-for-realtime-captions/README.md

-# Design Principles for Real-Time Captions in Video Calling
+# Design Principles for Real-Time Captions in Video Platforms

 We're at a threshold where the technology exists to create a truly inclusive world for those living with hearing loss.
 Let's do it together - and get the details right.